LCFAW/STAvatar/README.md

 - FLAME Vertex Masks -> `flame_model/assets/flame/FLAME_masks.pkl`

 ### Models and Datasets
-To facilitate a quick start, we provide pre-trained models and processed data for the following three identities:
+To facilitate a quick start, we provide trained models and processed data for the following three identities:
 - **Marcel**: From the [IMAvatar dataset](https://github.com/zhengyuf/IMavatar).
 - **Nf_01**: From the [Nerface dataset](https://github.com/gafniguy/4D-Facial-Avatars).
 - **Obama**: From the [INSTA dataset](https://github.com/Zielon/INSTA).